Compact object coalescence rate estimation from short gamma-ray burst observations: SWIFT data sample and fitting model

-Fig. \ref{fig:lumdistr} shows the distribution of the observed luminosities as a function of redshift, with the solid line indicating the approximate threshold on the detector's sensitivity:

-where we use the flux threshold as of Ref.~\cite{Cao:2011ar} with $F_\mathrm{lim}=5\times 10^{-9}$~erg/s/cm$^2$.
-Fig.~\ref{fig:lumdistr} shows a general trend of missing GRBs above a redshift of $z\sim$1; this is the so-called \textit{redshift desert} \cite{Coward:2007ra}.
-It is mainly attributed to obscuration effects and red-shifted emission lines in the range between $z\simeq1.1$ and $z\simeq2.2$ \cite{Fiore:2007yk}.
-Restricting to GRBs with redshift smaller than 1 leaves 15 data-points for this analysis.

-The data are fitted to a luminosity function, and several commonly used luminosity functions were considered (e.g. a power law, the Schechter function etc., see Refs.~\cite{Dietz:2010eh,Chapman:2008zx, Guetta:2008qw}).
-Only the lognormal function produced a reliable fit to the data, so we use this function in the remainder of this work.
-This lognormal luminosity function is
+where the flux threshold is $F_\mathrm{lim}=5\times 10^{-9}$~erg s$^{-1}$ cm$^{-2}$ \citep{Cao:2011ar}.
+The grey area in Fig.\ \ref{fig:lumdistr} defines the so-called \textit{redshift desert}, a region between $z\simeq 1$ and $z\simeq 2$ where spectroscopic redshift determinations are difficult to obtain \citep{Fiore:2007yk}.
+In the following, we choose a conservative approach and further restrict our data sample to $z<1$, leaving 13 data points for our analysis.

+To determine the local merger rate, we fitted the sample with several, commonly-used luminosity functions \citep{Dietz:2010eh, Chapman:2008zx, Guetta:2008qw}.
+The lognormal function and the Schechter function were found to provide acceptable fits.
+The cumulative distribution of the SGRBs as a function of the luminosity and the lognormal and Schechter functions are shown in Fig.\ \ref{fig:lumdistr}.
+Since the lognormal fit is slightly better than the Schechter fit, we restrict our analysis to the lognormal luminosity function

 where $L_0$ is the mean (peak) value of the luminosity and $\sigma$ is the width of the distribution.
-These two parameters are determined by fitting the function to the 15 GRBs in our sample.
-No evolutionary effects of the luminosity function are taken into account in this work, although some processes might depend on the metallicity of the progenitors \cite{Belczynski:2010tb, Belczynski:2011qp}, which is a function of redshift.
-Such effects may be included in future work.
-As this fit only utilizes the \textit{observed} GRBs, we need to rescale the observed luminosity function $\phi'(L)$ by the volume the satellite is sensitive to, assuming an isotropic distribution of SGRBs:
+These two parameters are determined by fitting the function to the 13 SGRBs in the sample.
+For sake of simplicity, we do not consider evolutionary effects on the luminosity function.
+Although it is reasonable to assume that these effects are small compared to other statistical and systematical errors, some physical processes depend on the metallicity of the progenitors, which is a function of the redshift \citep{Belczynski:2010tb, Belczynski:2011qp}.
+The right panel of Fig.\ \ref{fig:lumdistr} shows the cumulative distribution of SGRBs as a function of luminosity and the lognormal fit in Eq.\ (\ref{eq:lumfunction}).

+Since the fit is made on \textit{observed} SGRBs, the luminosity function $\phi'(L)$ must be rescaled to the volume where SWIFT is sensitive.
+Assuming an isotropic distribution of SGRBs, we write

-where $d_{\mathrm{max}}^{3}(L)$ is the maximum luminosity distance to which a GRB can be seen (see Eq. (\ref{eq:threshold})).
+where $d_{\mathrm{max}}^{3}(L)$ is the maximum luminosity distance where a SGRB can be detected by SWIFT.
+The number of observable SGRBs within a redshift distance $z$ is

-With the real luminosity function in place, it is now possible to calculate the number of observable SGRB within some redshift distance $z$: